yixuan116/finmc-tech/README.md

 ## 1. Introduction

+Financial market analysis xxxxx (add this!!!!)
-The technology sector, particularly semiconductor leaders like NVDA, exhibits unique volatility characteristics driven by innovation cycles and macroeconomic shifts.
+The technology sector, particularly semiconductor leaders like Nvida, exhibits unique volatility characteristics driven by innovation cycles and macroeconomic shifts.

 Traditional financial models often struggle to capture the non-linear interactions between firm fundamentals and macro factors across different time horizons. 这句再想的高级一点

 This paper addresses this by:
 1. Constructing a high-dimensional feature space ($\mathbb{R}^{75}$) — comprising fundamental, macro, and interaction features — to drive Random Forest (RF) regression and Monte Carlo (MC) simulations.
-2. Implementing a "Champion Model" selection process to identify the optimal estimator for short, mid, and long-term investment horizons.
+2. Implementing a "Champion Model" selection process to identify the optimal drivers for short, middle, and long-term investment horizons.
 3. Deploying a multi-level HPC architecture (integrating Numba JIT, MPI clustering, and OpenMP) to simulate future price paths under extreme scenarios.

 ---